vaadin/platform/scripts/generator/templates/template-release-notes.md

 The Vaadin platform consists of a set of web components, a Java web framework, configurable themes, tools and a set of app templates.

-With this beta release, we will change and improve things based on your feedback.
-This may lead into breaking changes, which will be listed for each part of the platform in the breaking changes section.

 Visit [vaadin.com](https://vaadin.com/) to get started.

 ## Changes since previous version